justin-napolitano/bbc/README.md

 hugo server -D
 ```

-Visit `http://localhost:1313` in your browser to see the site.
+Visit `http://localhost:1313` in your browser to view the site.

 ### Building for production